- Incident severity levels measure the impact of an incident and are used for communication and categorization.

 What are incident severity levels?

 Severity levels measure the impact of an incident.
 They answer the question "how bad is this incident?"
-If you've ever seen SEV-1, P1, and so on — this is a severity level.
+If you've ever seen SEV-1 or SEV-2, P1, and so on — this is a severity level.

 Severity levels are used for communicating impact to your coworkers, customers, and stakeholders.
 In short, severity levels allow you to categorize and incidents such as security breaches, data losses, system outages and more appropriately.

 Well-designed severity levels create shared expectations between people responding to the incident.
 This makes it easier to coordinate, and prioritise effectively.

 Different severity levels may trigger different processes or automation.
 When we launched Workflows, we found that most organisations wanted their automation driven by incident severities.
-For example, notifying the executive team when a Critical incident is declared.
+For example, notifying the executive team when a Critical incident, such an outage, is declared.